srctaha/recipes-for-data-analysis/1-general.md

 On your README file, record only those distinct exploration tasks without diving deeper into the subtasks and their results.

-This whole exercise will help you maintain your focus and enable you to articulate your decisions, findings and actions more easily.
+This whole exercise will help you keep the focus and enable you to articulate your decisions, findings, and actions more easily.

 ### Keep a journal of case studies
 Always document problems that you have worked on.

-Keep full accounts of the problems that business teams have faced, step-by-step recreations the engagements, evaluated solutions and a rough estimate of the created value.
+Keep full accounts of the problems that business teams have faced, step-by-step recreations of the engagements, evaluated solutions and a rough estimates of the created values.

 ### Start the body of work with a _silly_ hypothesis
 At the beginning of an engagement, you might know nothing about the business, nothing about the problem, nothing about the data.
 Doesn't matter!
 State a silly hypothesis to test and move forward with the validation.

-At worst, you build momentum in your work and get familiar with the contents, quirks, and limitations of the data that you have to deal with later.
-At best, you and your client learn something new in a very short period of time.
+At worst, you will build momentum in your work and get familiar with the contents, quirks, and limitations of the data that you have to deal with later.
+At best, you and your client will learn something new in a very short period of time.

 ### Sit at the table until the very end
 Define the deliverables of your work as follows: